deltachat/deltachat-pages/en/help.md

-- The [NEXTLEAP](https://nextleap.eu) EU project funded the research and implementation of verified groups and setup contact protocols in 2017 and 2018 and also helped to integrate End-to-End Encryption through [Autocrypt](https://autocrypt.org).
+- The [NEXTLEAP](https://nextleap.eu) EU project funded the research and implementation of verified groups and setup contact protocols in 2017 and 2018 and also helped to integrate end-to-end Encryption through [Autocrypt](https://autocrypt.org).

 - The [Open Technology Fund](https://opentechfund.org) gave us a